Book Now

 Once the Patan day tour is completed, you can return to the hotel in a private vehicle.
 The vehicle will drop you off at your desired location or hotel.
 Once you are dropped off, the Patan city tour with Trekking Planner Nepal ends.

-• A highly experienced, helpful, knowledgeable, friendly, English-speaking, well-trained, Government license holding local Tour Guide.
-Price includes his salary, food, drinks, transport, and insurance.
+• A highly experienced, helpful, knowledgeable, friendly, English-speaking, well-trained, government license-holding local tour guide.
+The price includes his salary, food, drinks, transport, and insurance.

-• All transfer and sightseeing tours by private deluxe Car / Coach with Air condition
+• All transfer and sightseeing tours by private deluxe Car / Coach with air conditioning

 • All applicable government and local taxes per the itinerary.